jrdeslippe/perfportsite/docs/perfport/measurements/index.md

 Measuring 'portability' itself is somewhat more well defined.
 One can, in principle, measure the total lines of code used in common across different architectures vs. the amount of code intended for a single architecture via ``IFDEF`` pre-processing statements, separate routines and the like.
-A code with 0% architecture specfic code being completely portable and a code with a 100% architecture specific code being essentially made up of multiple applications for each architecture.
+A code with 0% architecture specific code being completely portable and a code with a 100% architecture specific code being essentially made up of multiple applications for each architecture.

 One subtlety that this approach hides is that it is possible that shared source-code requires more lines than source-code intended for a single architecture